srmsk7/srmsk7/README.md

 ### Hi there 👋

+I'm Sermsuk.
+I'm new around here.
+I just find my joy in competitive programming, but I found out that I lack of some algorithms and data structures knowledge.

+💬 As mentioned, I'll share my progress of how I learned and reviewed things to solve the problems mostly from codeforces and HackerRank.
 <!--
 **srmsk7/srmsk7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.